Crime in Pennsylvania

-In 2008 there were 351,353 crimes reported in the U.S. state of Pennsylvania, including 707 murders.
-In 2014 there were 287,180 crimes reported, including 614 murders.
+In 2025 there were 280,727 crimes reported in the U.S. state of Pennsylvania, including 526 murders and nonnegligent manslaughter.

 Policing

-In 2008, Pennsylvania had 1,117 State and local law enforcement agencies.
-Those agencies employed a total of 33,670 staff.
-Of the total staff, 27,413 were sworn officers (defined as those with general arrest powers).
+In 2018, Pennsylvania had 995 State and local law enforcement agencies.Those agencies employed a total of 33,291 staff.
+Of the total staff, 26,914 were sworn officers (defined as those with general arrest powers).

 Police ratio

-In 2008, Pennsylvania had 218 police officers per 100,000 residents.
+In 2018, Pennsylvania had 210 police officers per 100,000 residents.

 Capital punishment laws

-Capital punishment is applied in Pennsylvania.
+Capital punishment is legal in Pennsylvania, however no executions have been performed since 1999.